OG-Hunter/seditiontracker.github.io-/docs/_suspects/robert-ballesteros.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Some lady was killed ...
-I got the video of that too'
+quote: "Some lady was killed ...
+I got the video of that too"
 title: Robert Ballesteros charged on January 20, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack